-4 Who to ask for information about the course
+4. Who to ask for information about the course

-If you have any queries about the running and scheduling of your course, i.e. deadlines for coursework, timetable issues, the titles of coursework, when the exams are going to start, etc. then you should consult the Education Support Team as your first port of call.
+If you have any queries about the running and scheduling of your course, i.e. deadlines for coursework, timetable issues, the titles of coursework, when the exams are going to start, etc. then you should consult the Education Support Team at undergraduate.studies@materials.ox.ac.uk as your first port of call.
 If they cannot help, they will refer your question to the appropriate member of staff.